Battle of Antietam: Reactions and significance

 The results of Antietam also allowed President Lincoln to issue the preliminary Emancipation Proclamation on September 22, which gave Confederate states until January 1, 1863, to end their rebellion or else lose their slaves.
 Although Lincoln had intended to do so earlier, Secretary of State William H. Seward, at a cabinet meeting, advised him to wait until the Union won a significant victory so as to avoid the perception that it was issued out of desperation.

 The Union victory and Lincoln's proclamation played a considerable role in dissuading the governments of France and Britain from recognizing the Confederacy; some suspected they were planning to do so in the aftermath of another Union defeat.
 When emancipation was linked to the progress of the war, neither government had the political will to oppose the United States, since it linked support of the Confederacy to support for slavery.
-Both countries had already abolished slavery, and the public would not have tolerated the government militarily supporting a sovereignty upholding the ideals of slavery.
+Both countries had already abolished slavery, and neither the French public nor the British would have tolerated their respective governments militarily supporting a foreign state actively fighting to preserve slavery.

+Photographers Alexander Gardner and James F. Gibson arrived on the battlefield on September 17 or 18, and took a number of photographs on the battlefield, with most of the work being done between September 19 and September 22.
+Additional portraits were made in October during a visit by Lincoln to the Union army.
+The Union public showed great interest in the photographs, particularly those taken of corpses on the field.
+This was the first time that an American battlefield had been photographed before the casualties had been removed.

 Battlefield preservation

 The battle is commemorated at Antietam National Battlefield.
 Conservation work undertaken by Antietam National Battlefield and private groups, has earned Antietam a reputation as one of the nation's best preserved Civil War battlefields.
 Few visual intrusions mar the landscape, letting visitors experience the site nearly as it was in 1862.

 Antietam was one of the first five Civil War battlefields preserved federally, receiving that distinction on August 30, 1890.
-The U.S. War Department also placed over 300 tablets at that time to mark the spots of individual regiments and of significant phases in the battle.
+Over 300 tablets have been placed to mark the spots of individual regiments and of significant phases in the battle.
 The battlefield was transferred to the Department of the Interior in 1933.
-The Antietam National Battlefield now consists of 2,743 acres.
+The Antietam National Battlefield now consists of approximately 3,000 acres.

-The American Battlefield Trust and its partners have acquired and preserved 464 acres of the Antietam Battlefield as of late 2021.
+The American Battlefield Trust and its partners have acquired and preserved 488 acres of the Antietam Battlefield as of January 2024.
 In 2015, the Trust saved 44.4 acres in the heart of the battlefield, between the Cornfield and the Dunker Church, when it purchased the Wilson farm for about $1 million.
 The preservation organization has since removed the postwar house and barn that stood on the property along Hagerstown Pike and returned the land to its wartime appearance.